 The duties and responsibilities of Eric Pescinski while serving as VP Operations for Advanced Marine Preservation include operating in a relationship management capacity, project plan and project manage as assigned and required by the work load.
-Mr. Pescinski also works to identify and mitigate project, program and company risks and works independently to expand company presence in the Mayport, Florida area.
+Eric also works to identify and mitigate project, program and company risks and works independently to expand AMP’s presence up and down the east coast and mid west area.
 Additionally, he is responsible for preplanning projects and preparing operating budgets to accomplish revenue and profitability goals.
 He also supports all Project Managers, Quality Assurance team and maintains a company presence with the local Florida Ship Repair Association and DC-51 Labor Union.
 His assistance to the company Safety Manager is invaluable in implementing and enforcing corporate safety policy and programs.

 He has been certified by the Society for Protective Coatings as a C-3 Supervisor / Competent Person for Deleading of Industrial Structures and a C-7 Dry Abrasive Blaster.
 His training includes: Safety, Maintenance, Troubleshooting and Repairs S-200 Husky and A-3000 Jetlance Ultra High Pressure Water Jetting Equipment, Level I Coatings Inspector, Aerial Lifts, Scaffold Safety, Basic Occupational Safety and Health Standards, Suspended Access & Rigging, Telehandler Operator Safety, First Aid / CPR and PCB Awareness.

-Mr. Pescinski has worked on numerous projects including, the Gold Star Memorial Bridge in Groton, CT; NY State Thruway Over Seneca River in Montezuma, NY; Deer Island Waste Water Treatment Facility in Boston, MA, the USS Nimitz in Bremerton, WA, the USS Truman in Norfolk, VA and is currently managing a preservation contract with BAE on the USS Iwo Jima in Mayport, FL.
+Eric has worked on numerous projects including, the Gold Star Memorial Bridge in Groton, CT; NY State Thruway Over Seneca River in Montezuma, NY; Deer Island Waste Water Treatment Facility in Boston, MA, the USS Nimitz in Bremerton, WA, the USS Truman in Norfolk, VA and is currently managing all preservation contracts with BAE in Mayport, FL.

 John Poston is responsible for the overall management of the safety department for Advanced Marine Preservation’s Florida operations.
 His duties include inspecting industrial premises for process and procedure adherence and good overall safety practices, investigate and process all required documentation for accidents and safety violations, ensure workers are provided with all required personal protective equipment, develop health and safety work programs and strategies, conduct safety trainings and provide specialty advice and information on health and safety to employees and subcontractors.